Categories

 Read This Book…

 Welcome to Read this Book, a newsletter where I recommend one book that needs to jump onto your TBR pile!
-This week, I’m sharing one of my recent favorite young adult reads of the year.
+Sometimes, these books are brand-new releases that I don’t want you to miss, while others are some of my backlist favorites.
+In 2024, I’m doing a short-story-a-day challenge, and here is one of my recent reads.

-a graphic of the cover of All the Fighting Parts by Hannah V. Sawyerr
+a graphic of the cover of Your Utopia

 That’s it for this week!
 You can find me over on my substack Winchester Ave, over on Instagram @kdwinchester, or on my podcast Read Appalachia.
 As always, feel free to drop me a line at kendra.d.winchester@gmail.com.
 For even MORE bookish content, you can find my articles over on Book Riot.